mschaeffer53/Doggonnit/README.md

 - ~~alert dog owner when user sees their dog~~
 - ~~add "missing since date/time" to missing profile~~
 - bootstrap that shit!
 Getting there!
+- Fix second row of profiles on dog map
 - user who sees missing dog should get credit on the map or something
 - ~~graphic art~~
 - ~~in My Account add hyperlink to dogs profile page~~